 Problems frequently arise when developers implement significant service management functionality within containers.
 For example, running systemd services within the container or daemonizing web servers may be considered best practices in a normal computing environment, but they often conflict with assumptions inherent in the container model.

 Most of the time, it is better to simplify the running environment within the container so that PID 1 is running the primary application in the foreground.
 In cases where multiple processes must be run, PID 1 is responsible for managing the life cycle of subsequent processes.
 Certain applications, like Apache, handle this natively by spawning and managing workers that handle connections.
-For other applications, a wrapper script or a very simple init system like dumb-init or the included tini init system can be used in some cases.
+For other applications, a wrapper script or a very lean init system like dumb-init or the included tini init system can be used.
 Regardless of the implementation you choose, the process running as PID 1 within the container should respond appropriately to

 TERM signals sent by Kubernetes to behave as expected.